 Rocky River Middle School is organized under a Team Plan.
 This arrangement creates a "school within a school" in which students are divided into smaller groups for instructional purposes.
 Each grade level consists of two academic teams with honors, academic and special education classes being taught to students on both teams.
+Based on the master schedule, a student may be placed on both teams.
 There are designated team coordinators for each 6th, 7th, and 8th grade team.
 In addition, there is an Essentials team coordinator who oversees Art, College and Career Readiness, Fitness/Health, Music and Technology.
 Learning Resources, English, Math, Science and Social Studies each have a subject coordinator.